bramtayl/Justly/README.md

 - Minor seventh: $\frac{9}{5}$
 - Major seventh: $\frac{15}{8}$

+# Gain vs. velocity

+There are two kinds of volume: "gain", which is the speaker volume, and "velocity", the force with which an instrument is played.
+You can adjust the gain of the whole song, and also, the velocity of different notes.

 ## Starting values

+- "Gain" i
 - "Starting instrument" is the starting instrument.
 - "Starting key" is the starting key, in Hz.
 For reference, see the [piano key frequencies on Wikipedia](https://en.wikipedia.org/wiki/Piano_key_frequencies).
 - "Starting velocity percent" is the starting velocity percent, between 0 and 100%.